-Ethel Brown, president of Alpha Kappa Alpha sorority, is selected for membership in the Mortar Board honorary society.
-Brown becomes the organizations first Negro member.
-Mortar Board, established on campus in 1935, offered senior women membership based on service, leadership and scholarship.
+September - Ethel Brown, founding president of Alpha Kappa Alpha sorority, is selected for membership in the Mortar Board honorary society.
 Brown would serve as treasurer of Mortar Board as well as in the House of Representative of the Women's Student Government Association (WSGA).
 (Photo from 1955 LaVie)